 Feminism and Positive Discrimination

-I am not a feminist.
-I want women to have equal rights with men, but I don’t think that makes me a feminist.
-The only way I think I can explain what I am talking about is with an example which is what started off my anger at feminism and made me realise that what was going on was in fact positive discrimination.
+The only way I think I can explain what I am talking about is with an example which is what started off my anger at "feminism" so many years ago and made me wonder if some people do what is in fact positive discrimination under the guise of feminism.
 For those of you that don’t know about the UK political system (many Brits do not understand it), in its simplest form imagine the country broken up into hundreds of pieces (the size of a small town).
 These are constituencies and each constituency has an elective that has a seat in Parliament (an MP).
 At elections you vote for the political party you want to represent your constituency, you vote for the man or woman you want to be MP for your constituency (not which party you want running the country) although the chances are it will be the same.
 Then the party that has the most MPs usually (but not always) is the party that runs the government.
 Confusing?
 Yes.
 But you don’t need to fully understand it to see what my problem is.

 Other Fun Rants